astropy/astropy-APEs/APE17.rst

-subtlety is that since it relies on tags to determine versions, for packages such as the core astropy package which have all their tags on branches (at least in recent years), we will need to add a ‘developer’ tag on ``master`` straight after branching, e.g. after creating a ``v4.0.x`` branch we should tag the next commit on ``master`` as ``v4.1.dev``.
+subtlety is that since it relies on tags to determine versions, for packages such as the core astropy package which have all their tags on branches (at least in recent years), we will need to add a ‘developer’ tag on ``master`` straight after branching, e.g., after creating a ``v4.0.x`` branch we should tag the next commit on ``master`` as ``v4.1.dev``.

 Package data and entry points